top of page

 Over time, she found that these eye movements had a therapeutic effect on people suffering from trauma who were reliving their experiences inside their minds without being able to move away from them.

-EMDR Therapy Is A Type Of Psychotherapy
+EMDR Therapy Is Great And A Type Of Psychotherapy

 It can be used with any individual who has experienced a traumatic event and is struggling as a result.
 There are four main types of EMDR therapy: